Intertwining relations for diffusions in manifolds and applications to functional inequalities

 At the level of operators, the intertwining relation occurs without further assumptions.
 The generator $L$ is intertwined with a weighted Laplacian acting on~$1$-forms, $L^W$, unitary equivalent to the Witten Laplacian.
 A large study of this operator can be found in the work of Helffer, with application to correlation decay in spin systems (see \cite{Hel}).
 At the level of stochastic processes, $L^W$ is the generator on $1$-forms of a diffusion on the tangent bundle: the deformed parallel translation (or geodesic transport in \cite{Mey}).
 In \cite{ACT}, this process appears naturally as a spacial derivative of a flow of the diffusion with generator $L$.
-This suggests a stochastic representation of the intertwined semi-group.
-At the level of semi-groups, intertwining relations are not so obvious: more assumptions are required.
+These intertwining relations at the level of processes and generator suggest an intertwining relation at the level of the semigroups and a stochastic representation of the intertwined semigroup.
+However, at the level of semigroups, intertwining relations are not so obvious: more assumptions are required.
 In the Euclidean space, the classical assumption is the strong convexity of the potential~$V$ or, in other way to say it, the positiveness of its Hessian.
-A classical generalization of this condition on Riemannian manifolds is the positiveness of an operator depending on the Hessian and the Ricci curvature, known as the Bakry-Émery criterion (see \cite{Bak}).
-In the present paper, we consider twisted gradients, or equivalently, twisted metrics on the tangent space by a section of~$\GL(TM)$.
-This operation does not change the stochastic diffusion on $M$ but creates new ones on the tangent space, with associated generators and semi-groups.
-Under assumptions on these twists, which replace the Bakry-Émery condition, we can obtain intertwining relations at the level of semi-groups.
+A classical generalisation of this condition on Riemannian manifolds is the positiveness of an operator depending on the Hessian and the Ricci curvature, known as the Bakry-\'Emery criterion (see \cite{Bak}).
+The stochastic approach of intertwining relation is an important part of Li's PhD thesis \cite{LiXM1} and works (\cite{LiXM2}, \cite{LiXM3}) and the books of Elworthy, Le Jan and Li \cite{ELL} and \cite{ELL1}.
+In this paper, we extend a strategy presented in~\cite{ABJ} on~$\R^n$, to manifolds, so as to obtain intertwined semigroups even if the Bakry-\'Emery criterion is not fulfilled.
+We consider twisted gradients, or equivalently, twisted metrics on the tangent space by a section of~$\GL(TM)$.
+This operation does not change the stochastic diffusion on $M$ but creates new ones on the tangent space, with associated generators and semigroups.
+Under assumptions on these twists, which replace the Bakry-Émery condition, we can obtain intertwining relations at the level of semigroups.
 A consequence of these intertwinings is a family of Brascamp-Lieb type inequalities, extending the classical case satisfied under the strict convexity assumption of the potential.